 Discount rate.
-The discount rate used to measure the total pension liability was 4.49 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that Employer contributions will be made at statutorily required rates, and the additional amount appropriated for fiscal year 2018.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the 2038 plan year.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments through 2037 and a municipal bond index rate of 3.56 percent was applied to all periods of projected benefit payments after 2037.
-The Single Equivalent Interest Rate (SEIR) that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability.
+The discount rate used to measure the total pension liability was 7.50 percent.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that Employer contributions will be made at the Actuarially Determined Contribution rates for all fiscal years in the future.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Paragraph 31(b) (1) (g): This paragraph requires disclosure of the sensitivity of the net pension liability to changes in the discount rate.
-The following presents the net pension liability of the System, calculated using the discount rate of 4.49 percent, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (3.49 percent) or 1-percentage-point higher (5.49 percent) than the current rate (\$ thousands):
+The following presents the net pension liability of the System, calculated using the discount rate of 7.50 percent, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.50 percent) or 1-percentage-point higher (8.50 percent) than the current rate (\$ thousands):

 1% Current 1%

 Decrease Discount Increase

-(3.49%) Rate (4.49%) (5.49%)
+(6.50%) Rate (7.50%) (8.50%)

-System's net pension liability \$35,029,551 \$28,259,123 \$22,702,413
+System's net pension liability \$18,868,453 \$14,835,041 \$11,439,108

-Paragraph 31(c): June 30, 2016 is the actuarial valuation date upon which the TPL is based.
-An expected TPL is determined as of June 30, 2017 using standard roll forward techniques for the TPL based on the assumptions from the June 30, 2015 experience study using a discount rate of 4.49%, which was based on a municipal bond index rate as of that date equal to 3.56%.
-An expected TPL was also determined based on the assumptions prior to the June 30, 2015 experience study using the prior year discount rate of 4.20%, which was based on a municipal bond index rate of 3.01%.
+Paragraph 31(c): June 30, 2019 is the actuarial valuation date upon which the TPL is based.
+An expected TPL is determined as of June 30, 2020 using standard roll forward techniques for the TPL using a discount rate of 7.50%.
+An expected TPL was also determined using the prior year TPL rolled forward to June 30, 2020.
 The roll forward calculation adds the annual normal cost (also called the service cost), subtracts the actual benefit payments and refunds for the plan year and then applies the assumed interest rate (SEIR) for the year.
-The difference between these two roll-forward amounts as of June 30, 2017 is the gain or loss due to changes in assumptions and other inputs.
+The difference between these two roll-forward amounts as of June 30, 2020 is the experience gain or loss.